Khaled-Abdelal/chats-challenge/README.md

 Chats challenge is a system that create chatting systems.

-The project is split into five components:
+The project is split into three main components:

 1. [NodeApp](./nodeApp) a nodejs express app that manages workers, crons, most of crud.

 2. [GolangApp](./golanApp/) A Golang service which handles Chat and Message creation requests.

+3. [NginxGateway](./nginx/) A reverse proxy acts as a gateway to the system.

 ## Getting Started